Lab Manual

 Install the newest versions of R and R Studio and be familiar with how to run and document basic analyses.
 In particular, learn to use the markdown services (like R Notebooks) to document your code and explain your analyses.
 JASP/JAMOVI is worth considering as well.

-Neurooimaging analyses are done in a variety of packages, but we should aim to use scripting languages whenever possible, and make them publicly available, in order to make these more reproducible.
+Neuroimaging analyses are done in a variety of packages, but we should aim to use scripting languages whenever possible, and make them publicly available, in order to make these more reproducible.

 5.6 Ethics